-Mechanical leak repair clamps may not be used as permanent repair methods for any plastic pipe.
-For steel pipe, manufacturer's procedures will be followed.
-Install Tight Fitting Sleeve
+Approved mechanical clamps can be used for repair of natural gas pipeline for both steel and plastic.
+Mechanical leak repair clamps may not be used as a permanent repair method for any plastic pipe.
+In all cases manufacturer's procedures will need to be followed.
+Sandwich Valve Installation